strapi/documentation/docusaurus/docs/dev-docs/cli.md

 **Examples**

-Will include the project UUID and dependencies in the output.
+To include the project UUID and dependencies in the output:

 ```bash
 strapi report --uuid --dependencies